 The decision about whether to record data under the independent country or under a dependency was determined by how the data were reported in the data sources.
 For example, Tasmania is represented under Australia, but Puerto Rico is separate from the United States.

 For the sake of uniformity, the total number of libraries represents administrative units and not service points, since not all sources report service points consistently.
 Some of the country entries did not specify which unit they were reporting, in which case it was assumed that it was administrative units.

-As for the monetary units for expenditures, since most sources reported them in either local currency or in Euros, they were converted to US$ as of the last day of the year of the data of the source.
+Monetary units for expenditures have been converted to US$ as of the last day of the year of the data of the source.
 The difficulty of obtaining expenditures figures was exacerbated considerably by the fact that they are reported in so few sources.
 In many countries, expenditures for libraries fall into the public domain, and thus their budgets are subsumed under those for other ministries or agencies, such as education or culture.

-In some countries, the distinction between categories was unclear; for example, school libraries in the United States means grades K-12, whereas in other countries it includes colleges or technical and vocational institutions.
+In some countries, the distinction between categories was unclear; for example, school libraries in some countries means primary and secondary compulsory education, whereas in other countries it includes universities or technical and vocational institutions.
 Ecclesiastical libraries and those in large research institutes were included under special libraries.